meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Form Buttons

-This option applies a fix if there is a form inside the sections.
+This option applies a fix for the forms inside sections when Scroll Overflow option is enabled.

 ### Hide Content Before FullPage

-This option hides the content before FullPage loads.
-The content is shown as soon as FullPage is ready.
+When this option is enabled, an empty content will be shown before FullPage is loaded.
+The content is shown after FullPage is loaded and enabled.

 ## Advanced